vadimv/server-components/README.md

 * [How to build the project and run tests](#how-to-build-the-project-and-run-tests)

-rsp is a lightweight modern server-side web framework for Java.
+rsp is a lightweight web framework for Java.

-With rsp, for a typical web application, two types of web pages are supported:
+rsp supports two types of web pages:
 - single-page applications (SPAs), written in Java, e.g. for an admin UI
 - plain server-rendered detached HTML pages